ammesonb/satisfactory-prod-tracker/INTEGRATION_TESTS.md

 ## Test Writing Process

-When writing tests, follow these steps:
+When writing tests, follow these steps.
+**DO NOT SKIP THE REVIEW STEP AT THE END.**

 1. **Examine the component** - Understand its props, composable usage, and user interactions
 2. **Write tests with DRY principles** - Create reusable helper functions for repeated logic
 3. **Run tests and iterate** - `npm run test` until all pass
 4. **Run full CI** - `npm run ci` to ensure formatting, linting, and type compliance
-5. **Review all changes** - Check uncommitted files for accuracy and best practices
+5. **Run type checking on the test files** - `npm run type-check:test` to ensure type safety
+6. **Review all changes - MANDATORY**: Use git status and git diff to examine ALL uncommitted files.
+Explicitly state what you reviewed and confirm each file follows best practices.
+Do not proceed without completing this step.

 The following sections provide technical details and guidance on writing integration tests for these components.